 - Peng, Y., Lu, Y., & Shen, C. (2023).
 An agenda for studying credibility perceptions of visual misinformation.
 Political Communication.
 [LINK]

 - Sharma, M., & Peng, Y. (2023).
 How visual aesthetics and calorie density predict food image popularity on Instagram: A computer vision analysis.
 Health Communication.
 [LINK]

 - Zhang, H., & Peng, Y. (2022).
 Image clustering: An unsupervised approach to categorize visual data in social science research.
 Sociological Methods & Research.
 [LINK]

 - Peng, Y. (2020).
 What makes politicians’ Instagram posts popular?
 Analyzing social media strategies of candidates and office holders with computer vision.
 The International Journal of Press/Politics.
 [LINK]

 - Peng, Y. (2018).
 Same candidates, different faces: Uncovering media bias in visual portrayals of presidential candidates with computer vision.
 Journal of Communication.
 [LINK]

-Time Travel with One Click: Effects of Digital Filters on Perceptions of Photographs [Published in Proceedings of the ACM CHI Conference on Human Factors in Computing Systems (ranked 1st in human-computer interaction)] [PDF] [Slides] [ACM]
+- Peng, Y. (2017).
+Time travel with one click: Effects of digital filters on perceptions of photographs.
+Proceedings of the ACM CHI Conference on Human Factors in Computing Systems.
+[LINK]